IAmKSquared/onenotemcp/ReadMe.md

 - **Permissions:** This server requests `Notes.ReadWrite` and `Notes.Create`
   permissions.
 Be aware of the access you are granting.

-## Fork Information
+## Acknowledgments

-This is a fork of [onenotemcp](https://github.com/eshlon/onenotemcp) by Ehsan Shahabi.
+This project was originally derived from [onenotemcp](https://github.com/eshlon/onenotemcp) by Ehsan Shahabi, but has since been substantially rewritten and expanded with new architecture, features, and tooling.

 ## License